arduino/docs-content/content/hardware/04.pro/carriers/portenta-mid-carrier/tutorials/user-manual/content.md

 #### Global EG25 Module

-The **Global EG25 Module** supports the QMI interface, making it compatible with **NetworkManager**.
+The **Global EG25 Module** supports the *Qualcomm MSM Interface (QMI)*, making it compatible with **NetworkManager**.
 You can configure it using **nmcli**, the command-line tool for **NetworkManager**.
 To set up a connection, use the following command:

 ```bash
 nmcli c add type gsm ifname cdc-wdm0 con-name wwan0 apn hologram connection.autoconnect yes
 ```

-This command establishes a GSM connection on the `cdc-wdm0` interface and automatically connects to the `hologram` APN.
+In this command, the `cdc-wdm0` interface is used to establish the GSM connection because **nmcli** needs to interact with the control interface to set up the modem for data connectivity. **nmcli** uses `cdc-wdm0` to send QMI commands configuring the modem, defining the APN, and handling initial network connection setup.
+This step is important for activating the data interface (`wwan0` or `eth0`) and preparing it for use.

+However, while this command uses `cdc-wdm0` for connection setup, it does not mean that `cdc-wdm0` will handle actual data traffic.
+The `cdc-wdm0` interface is designed specifically for QMI based control messages and modem management, which means it only controls the modem’s behavior and establishes the network session.
+Once the session is active, the modem will use a separate network interface, such as `wwan0` or `eth0`, to manage data transmission.

+Depending on the network configuration, the proper data transmission interfaces to use on the **EG25 Module** are `wwan0` or `eth0`.
+These interfaces are specifically intended for network traffic and should be used for all networking tasks.

 #### Configuring Interface Ignore Rules for GNSS Global EG25

-For the **GNSS Global (EG25) Module**, it is important to consider the system to **ignore unnecessary interfaces** to prevent network conflicts during application development.
-One such interface, `cdc-wdm0`, is automatically created as a **control interface** used for modem management and is not intended for direct network connections.

-If the system attempts to use `cdc-wdm0` for networking, it can lead to conflicts, misconfigurations, or performance issues because this interface is designed for control commands and is not optimized for handling data traffic.
-For example, for checking the modem status or sending AT commands.
-The appropriate data interfaces, such as `wwan0` or `eth0`, should be used for actual network connections.

-To avoid these issues, you can configure the system to ignore the `cdc-wdm0` interface using a `udev` rule.
+To prevent potential conflicts and ensure the system uses the correct network interface, you can configure it to **ignore the `cdc-wdm0` interface** for regular networking tasks.
+You can configure this for the system using a `udev` rule.
 This ensures that the modem's correct network interface is used without interference from unnecessary control interfaces.
 To implement this, the following example instructions can help you do so.

 Create a new `udev` rule in `/etc/udev/rules.d/` to ignore the `cdc-wdm0` interface: